nodejs/node/doc/api/path.md

 The resulting path is normalized and trailing slashes are removed unless the path is resolved to the root directory.

-Any `path` segments passed as empty strings are ignored.
+Zero-length `path` segments are ignored.

 If no `path` segments are passed, `path.resolve()` will return the absolute path of the current working directory.